vblanco20-1/vulkan-guide/docs/chapter-5/drawing_images.md

 We are binding the sampler2d texture into Set 2, binding 0.
 At the moment we are using sets 0 and 1, so this will be the 3rd descriptor set.
 As we have a new descriptor set, we need to create its layout and add it to the engine.
-We will add a "textureDescriptor" parameter into our Material struct, and we will also store the descriptor layout into the engine class
+We will add a texture descriptor parameter into our Material struct, and we will also store the descriptor layout into the engine class

 ```cpp